Blackshape Prime

 The Blackshape Prime is an Italian ultralight aircraft, produced by Blackshape srl, the company founded in Monopoli by Luciano Belviso and Angelo Petrosillo.
 The aircraft first flew in 2007 and was introduced at the Aero show held in Friedrichshafen in 2009.
 It is supplied as a complete ready-to-fly-aircraft.

 Design and development

-The Prime started as the Millennium Master, but the design was later acquired and further developed by Blackshape.
+The Prime started as the Millennium Master, but the design was later acquired and further developed by Blackshape, however the exterior is largely unchanged from the Millennium Master's.
 The aircraft was designed to comply with the Fédération Aéronautique Internationale microlight rules.
 It features a cantilever low-wing, a two-seats-in-tandem enclosed cockpit under a bubble canopy, retractable tricycle landing gear and a single engine in tractor configuration.

-The aircraft is made from pre-preg carbon fibre.
+The aircraft is made from pre-preg carbon fibre, with an aluminium and steel structural frame.
 Its 7.94 m span wing has an area of 9.96 m2 and double slotted flaps.
+It is stressed to +4/-2g.
 The standard engine available is the 100 hp Rotax 912ULS four-stroke powerplant, driving a two bladed constant speed propeller, which gives it a maximum level speed of 300 km/h and a cruise speed of 275 km/h.
-The 115 hp Rotax 914 is also available as an option.
+The 115 hp Rotax 914 is also available as an option, as is the 141 hp Rotax 915 iS.